retypeapp/retype/pro/pro.md

 Adding the license key to your [wallet](/guides/cli.md#retype-wallet) will automatically unlock all Pro features.

-## What is a project?
+## What is a Project?

-Each **retype.yml** file used by Retype to generate a website is considered a project.
+Each **retype.yml** file used by Retype to generate a website is considered a Project.

 Each project requires the [`url`](/configuration/project.md#url) config be set in your project **retype.yml** file.